Timeline

 2016

-Having an online presence was very important, if I wanted to become a developer I should be where the community was.
+Having an online presence was very important; if I wanted to become a developer, I knew I needed to be where the community was.

-Learning by doing has always been my motto, and trying new technologies the best way to keep me motivated.
+Learning by doing was always my motto, and trying new technologies was the best way to keep me motivated.

-At the end of the year, I quit my job to go all-in and pursue my dream to become a software engineer.
+At the end of the year, I quit my job to go all-in and pursue my dream of becoming a software engineer.

 2017

-The beginnings are always hard and being completely new to this sector finding clients wasnโt easy.
-But I had the goal and vision clear so I kept pushing forward.
+The beginnings were always hard, and being completely new to this sector meant finding clients wasnโt easy.
+But I had a clear goal and vision, so I kept pushing forward.

-I started creating most of my freelance projects in WordPress because of its approachability and because it fitted well within the requirements of my clients.
+I started building most of my freelance projects in WordPress because of its approachability and because it fit well within my clientsโ requirements.

-I almost by accident came across Gatsby which lead me to React.
-The declarative nature and the component-based approach got my attention so I went back to learning mode.
+Almost by accident, I came across Gatsby, which led me to React.
+The declarative nature and the component-based approach got my attention, so I went back into learning mode.

-With my little experience, the few projects I received were not enough to support me economically so I started a new part-time job.
+With my limited experience, the few projects I received were not enough to support me financially, so I started a new part-time job.

 2018

-If I wanted to be successful I needed a place to showcase what I could do and the work I had already done for others.
-This is why I rebrand my freelance work and launched a brand new site.
+If I wanted to be successful, I needed a place to showcase what I could do and the work I had already done for others.
+Thatโs why I rebranded my freelance work and launched a brand-new site.

 2019

-At the beginning of the year, I started to apply for full-time front-end positions in Barcelona.
-Surprisingly for me after just a month I received my first offers and in April I started working.
+At the beginning of the year, I started applying for full-time front-end positions in Barcelona.
+Surprisingly, after just a month I received my first offers, and in April I started working.

-I had always worked by myself, so working within a team and in a fast-paced tech company was a challenge.
-Agile methodology, pull request, code reviews, retrospective meetings, user stories, production, sprints, staging environment, DevOps, a new concept to learn every single week.
+I had always worked by myself, so working within a team at a fast-paced tech company was a challenge.
+Every week brought a new concept to learn: Agile methodologies, pull requests, code reviews, retrospective meetings, user stories, production, sprints, staging environments, and DevOps.

 2020